9 of the Best Dunedin Walks and Where to Treat Yourself Afterwards

 2 Swansea Street, Middlemarch (Kissing Gate Café)

 Venturing one hour out of Dunedin will take you to Middlemarch, a small but charming southern town.
-Here you can head to Sutton Lake, the only inland salt lake in New Zealand.
+From here you can head to Sutton Lake, the only inland salt lake in Aotearoa.

-The scenic and serene spot is set out below the ridges of the Rock and Pillar Range and is surrounded by interesting rock formations reminiscent of moonscapes, tussock, and wildflowers.
-The walk is about an hour loop, but it’s worth taking your time to soak in the sights and breathe in some tranquillity while spotting for birdlife and marine activity.
+This scenic and serene spot is set out below the ridges of the Rock and Pillar Range and is surrounded by interesting rock formations reminiscent of moonscapes, tussock, and wildflowers.
+The loop walk is about an hour, but it’s worth taking your time to soak in the sights and breathe in some tranquillity while keeping an eye out for birdlife and marine activity.

 All that salt makes for thirsty work, so it’s time for a stop at Kissing Gate Café.
 Old school at heart, this quaint country café in a pioneer cottage serves up delicious scones and cheese puffs with great coffee, cold beer and Central Otago wines.
 Take a seat under the apple tree in their scenic garden and enjoy a sweet little stop on your journey.